menu

-Because occupations involving physical labor dominate the local economy, Gainesville - Pontiac is generally considered to be a blue-collar town.
-40.18% of the Gainesville - Pontiac workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Gainesville - Pontiac is a blue-collar town, with 40.18% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Gainesville - Pontiac is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Gainesville - Pontiac who work in management occupations (10.91%), healthcare (9.88%), and healthcare suport services (8.34%).

 A relatively large number of people in Gainesville - Pontiac telecommute to their jobs.
 Overall, about 13.23% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.